 A credit card is the easiest way to book a ride.
 The Uber app also accepts Credit Debit cards offered by Visa or MasterCard that are available through most major financial institutions, in addition to payment through PayPal as well as Uber Gift Cards.
 Uber Gift Cards can also be purchased in increments of $25 at the Town Hall.

 Can teens use the service?

-Yes, with permission from their parents, teens can request trips and parents will automatically get notified with updates along the way.
-To use this feature, there is a form to fill out on the Uber-Innisfil website as well as additional FAQs about the Teen Account feature.
+Yes, with permission from their parents, teens can request trips.
+To use this feature, there is a consent form to fill out on the Uber-Innisfil website as well as additional FAQs about the Family Profile feature.